The Arizona Divorce Process Timeline

 - By Arizona state law, the court will not hold a default hearing for at least 60 days after the date the summons and petition are served.

-- When the other party does answer and an agreement between the parties cannot be reached a trial is scheduled to resolve the issues in contention.
+- When the other party does answer or an agreement between the parties cannot be reached a trial may be scheduled to resolve the issues in contention.
 Court rules, procedures and schedules determine when the trial will be held.

 The Divorce Process In Arizona Is At Least 60 Days